cheekEprogrammer/next-mods-turborepo/apps/web/docs/functions/supabase.md

 ## What Now?

-The next thing you should do is tweak the created pages to match your theme and then continue building or install another function!
-You now have a full suite of tools to handle a database, authentication, storage and more!
+You can now start using Supabase in your application.
+The next step you should do is enable [Row-Level Security](../../blog/how-to-enable-rls) (RLS) to secure your user's data then continue building your application with the new features added!

 ## Issues?

-If you make any mistakes to the code and want to reset everything, run the following command:
+If you make any mistakes to any code this tool creates and want to reset anything, run the following command:

 ```bash
 npx next-mods install supabase repair